oracle-livelabs/converged/microservices-with-converged-architecture/walkthrough-js/walkthrough-js.md

-# Switch to the MLE JavaScript Microservice Implementation
+# Switch to the MLE JavaScript microservice implementation

 ## Introduction